 We’ve all grown to be wary of using aluminum foil in our smaller kitchen appliances, namely the microwave.
 Everyone remembers their parents drilling it into our heads, Don’t Put Foil in the Microwave!
 But is it safe to put aluminum foil in an air fryer?

-Over the past few years these kitchen appliances have exploded in popularity.
-More and more families are discovering how easy and delicious of food you can make.
+Over the past few years air fryers have exploded in popularity.
+More and more families are discovering how easy and delicious of food you can make in them.

 Naturally we find ourselves trying out new cooking techniques with our air fryers, and this leads us to our question we aim to tackle today!